nuodb/migration-tools/README.md

 This tool is designed to assist you in migrating data from supported SQL databases to a NuoDB database.
 Use *nuodb-migrator dump*, *nuodb-migrator load*, *nuodb-migrator schema* to copy, normalize, and load data from an existing database (NuoDB or 3rd party) to a NuoDB database.
 With the command-line interface, domain administrators will be able to perform the following database backup and migration tasks:

-1. Dump data & schema from an existing database to the file system
+1. Dump schema & data from an existing database to the file system
-2. Load data & schema from the file system to a target NuoDB database
+2. Load schema & data from the file system to a target NuoDB database
 3. Generate a NuoDB schema from a source database
-4. Copy data & migrate schema from an existing database to a target NuoDB database in one step, dump & load on the fly, [under development]
+4. Copy data & schema from an existing database to a target NuoDB database in one step on the fly [under development]

 *These functions tested on MySQL, MSSQL Server, Oracle, PostgreSQL, IBM DB2, Sybase Adaptive Server Enterprise and supposed to work with any JDBC-compliant database.*